 Thelma and Louise may have had a Ford Thunderbolt, but this ladies only road trip was taking a motley crew of wheels.

 Packing the cars took the best part of the morning, and we prepared each car with a jerry can, two spare tyres and enough drinking water to get us through the week.
-If you’re going with a trail leader like Australian Offroad Academy, they’ll help you safely prepare your car, which leaves you with more time to fuel up with breakfast and coffee before putting rubber on the road.
+If you’re going with a trail leader, they’ll help you safely prepare your car, which leaves you with more time to fuel up with breakfast and coffee before putting rubber on the road.

 9:30AM: Morning Tea in Toowoomba